ksu-cs-textbooks/cis400/content/3-web-development/02-aspdotnet/06-razor-pages.md

 The `@{}` section is a place to define variables.
 In this case, we add a key/value pair to the `ViewData` dictionary.
 This dictionary is available in both the page and the layout, and is an easy way to pass values between them (in this case, we are providing a title to the layout).
 The layout is discussed below.

-Finally, the page content itself is presented in Razor syntax - a mixture of HTML and embedded C# proceeded by the `@` symbol.
+Finally, the page content itself is presented in Razor syntax - a mixture of HTML and embedded C# preceded by the `@` symbol.
 Note that we do not need to provide termination to the C# code - the compiler will automatically determine when we switch from code back to HTML based on the grammar of the C# language.

 ## Layouts